DETAILED ACTION

 I. Applicant’s arguments made with respect to the rejection under 35 USC 101 have been fully considered but are not persuasive.

-Applicant alleges that the claimed invention is a “technical solution to a technical problem”, emphasizing the using of computing components (e.g., system/database) to provision information in “real-time”.
+On page 7 Applicant alleges that the claimed invention solves a “technical” problem of “in-store navigation”.
+Though in-store navigation often involves or uses computerized components (e.g., GPS, beacons, etc. ), on its own its is not inherently a technical field and claims that relate to navigation must be considered on their own merits.
 As written, the claimed invention does not address a technical problem, such as by improving the functioning of the computer itself or another technology or technical field.
 Instead, the claimed invention leverages generic computing components to improve the abstract idea of determining a most efficient or fastest route for a shopping list and successively guiding the user along the route.
+This is further elucidated in the following response to Applicant’s arguments.

 Claim Rejections - 35 USC § 101